Lo-Fang: Career

+Hemerlein's stage name, Lo-Fang, came to him while he was driving through Sedona, Arizona on his way to Los Angeles.
+He chose it mainly because of the symmetry of the letters and his attempt to balance the feminine and masculine elements in his music.
+As he sees it: " 'Lo' relates 'soft and soothing' and the strings and kind of the way I sing, and the 'Fang' element is more like the harsh, electronic sounds and the bass."

 In 2010, he self-released an album under his birth name that was recorded in a month with the help of a grant from DC Commission on Arts and Humanities called Hot Nickels, and in spring of 2011 opened for British folk duo Smoke Fairies in London.
 A friend put Hemerlein in touch with a European booking agent who praised Hemerlein's music to promoters in Belgium and Germany.
 He was booked for a number of appearances, including solo performance in Berlin and opening for James Vincent McMorrow in Cologne.
 He was subsequently offered a publishing contract by EMI.
 He then received offers to collaborate on sessions in London and Nashville.

 Lo-Fang signed with 4AD in late September 2013.
 He wrote Blue Film as he traveled around the world to Cambodia, Bali, London, Tokyo, and elsewhere.
 While developing Blue Film from a mixtape to a full-fledged album, Lo-Fang collaborated with Grammy-winning producer François Tétaz.
+The album was released on 24 February 2014 in the UK and a day later in the US, by 4AD.
+It includes both "#88" and "Boris" from his earlier twelve-inch single, along with 10 other tracks influenced by a variety of genres, including electronica, R&B, classical, folk music, and pop music.

 He was the opening act for Lorde in the Spring of 2014, who picked his song "#88" as her second favorite from 2013.
 He also made a cameo appearance as a singer in the ABC drama Revenge.

-In the autumn of 2014, Lo-Fang was selected by Baz Luhrmann as the singer in his latest 'mini film' advertisement for Chanel No. 5.
-Throughout the film, he sings his slower, romantic, cover rendition of "You're the One that I Want", the classic from the 1978 film Grease.
-This video has been viewed more than 15 million times on YouTube.
+In the autumn of 2014, Lo-Fang was selected by Baz Luhrmann as the singer in his latest "mini film" advertisement for Chanel No. 5.
+Throughout the film, he sings his slower, romantic, cover rendition of "You're the One that I Want", the classic from the 1978 film Grease, which was co-produced with Australian sound engineer François Tétaz.
 He released a mixtape entitled Every Night, which became available both to stream and purchase on 20 October 2014.
 Lo-Fang also toured with Rhye and performed a handful of solo shows in the US and Mexico during the autumn.

 His song "You’re The One That I Want" was used in the Netflix original French film I Am Not an Easy Man in April 2018.
 In summer of 2018, he released a single, "The Whole Summer".

-Personal life

-Hemerlein is the middle child of three.
-He and his siblings were home schooled by their mother until age 13 at their Columbia, MD farmhouse surrounded by a menagerie of chickens, dogs, cats and eight bee apiaries.
-His father was employed in the family's steel manufacturing business.
-Hemerlein drove forklifts during summers until he was knocked unconscious by a chain binder while working on the loading docks.
-He attended Wilde Lake High School and graduated in 2002.
-He attended Loyola University New Orleans but after contracting Lyme disease, returned to his home in Maryland, where he started teaching guitar and piano to children in Baltimore.